deckhouse/deckhouse/modules/110-istio/docs/README.md

 > It is important, that in these `services`, in the `.spec.ports` section, each port must have the `name` field filled.

 ### Multicluster

+#### Requirements for clusters

+* Cluster domains in the [`clusterDomain`](../../installing/configuration.html#clusterconfiguration-clusterdomain) parameter of the resource [_ClusterConfiguration_](../../installing/configuration.html#clusterconfiguration) must be the same for all multicluster members.
+The default value is `cluster.local`.
+* Pod and Service subnets in the [`podSubnetCIDR`](../../installing/configuration.html#clusterconfiguration-podsubnetcidr) and [`serviceSubnetCIDR`](../../installing/configuration.html#clusterconfiguration-servicesubnetcidr) parameters of the resource [_ClusterConfiguration_](../../installing/configuration.html#clusterconfiguration) must be unique for each multicluster member.

 #### General principles